SME CollectiveStep 1 of 3

 How this is calculated

 Plain English, no jargon.
-Here are the benchmarks, formulas, and assumptions behind every Headcount Health Check result — so you can judge for yourself how much weight to put on it.
+Here are the benchmarks, formulas, and assumptions behind every Team Profit Check result — so you can judge for yourself how much weight to put on it.

 What you put in